deathtothecorporation/plunder-docs/sire/intro.md

 ### Lists - `~[]`

 Lists are zero-terminated, nested row 2-tuples.
-They are declared by prepending a `~` to what looks like row syntax, like this: `~[]` (in the repl we have to wrap this in parentheses):
+They are declared by prepending a `~` to what looks like row syntax, like this: `~[]` (in the REPL we have to wrap this in parentheses):

 ```sire
 x=(~[10 64 42])